Kalyani011/Kalyani011/README.md

 👀 I’m interested in Artificial Intelligence, Optimisation, Environment, Sustainable Development, Ethical AI and Stranger Things!

-🌱 I’m currently learning fundamentals and advanced implementation of AI.
+🌱 I have a master's in Artificial Intelligence from University of Galway, Ireland.

 💞️ I’m looking to collaborate on sustainable AI projects.